vertskap/learningdoes/README.md

 **DO NOT JUDGE MY ENGLISH, I AM LEARNING**

-i do not if package.json it is clear. so with the line below you can run the project:
+i do not know whether package.json it is clear. so with the line below you can run the project:

 > **npm run install**\n
 > **npm run electron-dev**